From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Screen Gain

-- Screen gain is the amount of light reflected by a projector screen compared to a flat white surface.
-A higher screen gain means more light is reflected back to the viewer, resulting in a brighter and more vibrant image.
-This can be especially useful when ambient light is present and may otherwise wash out the projected image.
-However, higher screen gain may also result in more visible texture or "hot spotting" on the screen and may not be suitable for all viewing environments.
+- Screen gain is the amount of light a projector screen reflects compared to a flat white surface.
+A higher screen gain reflects more light at the viewer, resulting in a brighter and more vibrant image.
+A high screen gain can be handy in rooms with plenty of ambient light, which may otherwise wash out the projected image.
+However, higher screen gain may also result in more visible texture or "hot spotting" on the screen, so it may not be suitable for all viewing environments.

 - Short Throw Projector